Year 3 Creative Curriculum Overview

 Their journey takes them from Ghana to Birmingham, England where the children discover what happens to the cacao beans once they have been imported into Britain.
 The topic focuses on the chocolate manufacturer Cadbury.
 Children will learn about the history of the Cadbury family and how they tried to improve living and working conditions for their employees by moving from the over-crowded and dirty city to a more rural area where the safety and well being of the employees was paramount to a successful business.
 A trip to Cadbury World consolidates the children’s learning and enables them to see the manufacturing and packaging process at the Bourneville site and develop their skills at tasting a variety of chocolate!

 Using their knowledge of the Bourneville site and the descriptions of Willy Wonka’s factory in the book, the children are given the task of designing their own chocolate factory site focusing above all on the needs of the employees.
+Children will also look at fair trade chocolate and see what this means and how it supports farmers in other countries.

 To end the topic, children use their newly acquired expertise to improve on their initial tasting skills and create a weird and wonderful sweet creation smoothie to outdo Willy Wonka’s best.